Ten years ago, if you told me that I would be a travel blogger at this point in my life, I would have called you crazy!! And here I am.

 Also, by paying for our travels, our opinions truly are our own.
 Since we don’t take free or discounted trips, we have no issues writing our true and honest opinions.
 We ask for no special treatment when we travel (we don’t even make it known that we are travel bloggers), so that we can pass on accurate information to you.

-We also don’t accept guest posts.
+We also don’t accept guest posts or write about places we haven’t visited.
 Everything on this website has been written and experienced by us.
 So, when you have a question, we can answer it.
 Many of you are “repeat customers” and you trust us, and we want to keep it that way.

 We also donate 5% of our earnings to charities that focus on environmental conservation.
 It’s important to protect our oceans, endangered species, and wildlife, and to help combat climate change.